dober-man/GoodWAFSec/docs/module2/lab1/lab1.rst

 .. image:: images/image10.PNG

 ..
 IMPORTANT:: When you copy and paste there will be whitespace in front of the headers.
-You will need to remove this manually.
+You will need to remove this manually or the request will not be sent.

 Attack 1: No Host Header - **Run this several times.**